Project Second Chance, the Library’s Adult Literacy Program

 • read, write, or spell in English at or below a 6th grade level

-• want to learn to read, write, and spell better
+• want to learn to read, write, spell, and sometimes speak better in English

 • are 16 years of age or older and not in high school